PiEOS-Team/PiEOS_by_grub/README.md

 <i><strong> Note: You may need to install qemu or bochs, gcc, g++ and git before build.</strong></i>

-1. clone the repo
+Clone the repo

 ```cmd
 git clone https://github.com/PiEOS-Team/PiEOS.git
 ```

-2. use `Makefile` to make files
+Use `Makefile` to make files

 ```cmd
 chmod +x Makefile